Lens Sharpness, Contrast and Color Rendition

 For landscape photography, one of the most important overlooked factors in lens performance is flare.
 In backlit situations, some lenses have excessive internal reflections that appear in the photo as ugly blobs.
 Other lenses will drastically lose contrast in what is known as “veiling flare.”
 Based on our field experience, the Nikon Z 35mm f/1.8 S shows very little ghosting and flare with the sun in the frame, as can be seen below:

-Obviously, the angle of light and the position of the sun in the frame can certainly impact the way lenses handle ghosting and flare, but in the case of the Z 35mm f/1.8 S, we haven’t seen any instances where flare performance has seriously hurt images.
-Nikon did a phenomenal job lens coatings and it really shows here.
+The angle of light and the position of the sun in the frame can certainly impact the way lenses handle ghosting and flare, but in the case of the Z 35mm f/1.8 S, we haven’t seen any instances where flare performance has seriously hurt images.
+Nikon did an excellent job with lens coatings, and it really shows here.

 Similar to other 9-blade rounded aperture lenses, the Nikon Z 35mm f/1.8 S produces 18-point starbursts / sunstars in images when a source of light is bright and small.
-You can see form the above photo how the lens does when stopped down to f/13, which to me looks pretty decent and not very different from what one would normally see from 9-blade diaphragm lenses.
+You can see from the above photo how the lens does when stopped down to f/13, which to me looks pretty decent – a little on the weak side, but not very different from what one would normally see from 9-blade diaphragm lenses.

 Table of Contents